 Navigating – I.e. How to Not Get Lost When Hiking

 Once you’ve chosen your hike, I recommend bringing the following:

-- GPS route of your hike.
-Pre-download it into an app like Gaia (which I personally use) on your phone.
-Always do this at home since mobile phone reception may/may not be ideal at the trailhead.
-See this article for various hiking apps.
+- GPS route of your trail.
+Pre-download it into an app like Gaia (which I personally use) on your mobile phone or find a trail in an app like FatMap (my new favourite).

-Recommended Reading: 18 Best Hiking Leggings to Keep you Confortable on Your Hike
+Recommended Reading: 18 Best Hiking Leggings to Keep you Comfortable on Your Hike

 Average Pace: How Long Will My Hike Take?

-So a 10 km flat hike would take you around 2 hours (not including breaks), while a 10 km hike with 600 m of ascent would take you 3 hours.
+So a 10 km flat hike would take you around 2 hours (not including breaks), while a 10 km one with 600 m of ascent would take you 3 hours.

 Hiking Gear: What Do I Need to Bring?

 Check out our post on hiking gear for a day hike and for specific gear recommendations; see our Best Hiking Backpacks for Every Budget and check out our Hiking Gear page for further recommendations, including socks.
 They’re an overlooked item in my opinion, but are critical for preventing painful blisters!